meadowdata/meadowrun/docs/explanation/deployment.md

 images that haven't been used recently.)

 You can also use `interpreter=ContainerInterpreter(repository_name)` to use a pre-built container.
-In this case,the Meadowrun worker will pull the specified image from the specified container registry.
-For images that require authentication, see [Use a private container on AWS](../../how_to/private_container_aws) or [Use a private container on Azure](../../how_to/private_container_azure).
-The code in your git repo will still be available on the remote machine.
+In this case, the Meadowrun worker will pull the specified image from the specified container registry.

+{%
+include-markdown "../tutorial/deployment.md"
+start="<!--containerauth-start-->"
+end="<!--containerauth-end-->"
+%}

 ## Cross-platform compatibility